NickPyll/Microsoft-70-773-ExamPrep/README.md

       - `colClasses` is an optional argument which can be used to define variable types
       - If we specify overwrite as TRUE, any existing data in the output file will be overwritten by the results from this process.
       - `append` is an optional argument, which can be used to append multiple files (`append = "rows"`).
+  - `stringsAsFactors` by default is set to true, automatically converting character variables to factors...
 `rxGetInfo` can be used to get some basic info about the data, including:
   - Min/Max values
   - Variable Types